urfdvw/circuitpython-online-ide-1/README.md

     - when no text is selected: send the current line to Console
     - when selected text: send the selected text to Console
 - `Ctrl-Enter`
-    - Run the saved current file in REPL
+    - Run the saved current file in REPL (for debugging)
-- `Ctrl-S`: Save the opened file, same as [Save and Run] button on UI
+- `Ctrl-S`: Save the opened file, same as [Save and Run] button on the UI
 - `Ctrl-Space`: Autocompletion

-Console
+Serial Console command window
 - `Enter`: send command
 - `Shift-Enter`: newline
+    - *Functions of these two shortcuts above can be switched by clicking on the button `[Enter] to send` in the UI*
 - `Up` and `Down`: Recall command history
 - `Shift-Ctrl-C`: Send `0x03`, same as [Ctrl-C] button on UI
 - `Ctrl-D`: Send `0x04`, same as [Ctrl-D] button on UI